Barkley signs with Bengals to back up Dalton

-Quarterback Matt Barkley has signed with the Cincinnati Bengals, he announced on his Twitter account Saturday.
+Quarterback Matt Barkley has signed a two-year deal with the Cincinnati Bengals, it was announced Saturday.

-According to team's website, it's a two-year deal for Barkley, who will serve as the backup to starter Andy Dalton.
+He will serve as the backup to starter Andy Dalton.

 I've signed with the @Bengals!
 Can't wait to start this next chapter of my football journey #WhoDey